 Regardless of your educational background, the online Undergraduate Certificate in Horticultural Science provides comprehensive education from award-winning faculty.
 Requiring only 15 credit hours of coursework, the program is designed to increase personal knowledge and skills.
 Deepen your knowledge and pursue a passion for horticulture through an online program designed for working adults.

-The Horticulture Undergraduate Certificate is a non-degree, individually-tailored program, with courses available online and campus, offered through the Department of Horticultural Science at NC State University.
-The program is designed to increase personal knowledge and skills for current or future employment in the horticulture industry.
-Earning the undergraduate certificate requires completing only 15 credit hours of coursework.
-Courses are taught via the web, so students won’t need time off from work or face long commutes to campus.
+The undergraduate certificate is a non-degree, individually-tailored program offered through the Department of Horticultural Science at NC State University.
+Courses are available both online and campus, so students don’t need to take time off from work or face long commutes to campus.

 Participants must hold a high school diploma or equivalent to enroll in this program.
 Online Horticulture applicants are enrolled, students must receive a minimum grade of C (2.0) in all courses.